Steeping the Perfect Cup of Tea

 Step 3: Strain the tea to remove leaves.

 Step 5: And this is the point where you can go crazy with your creativity.
-Add fresh cut fruits, or juices of citrus fruits like lemon, orange, etc. to make great mocktails.
-Garnish with discs of pineapple, rinds of lemon or sprigs of mint, so it looks just as good as it tastes.
+Add fresh-cut fruit or citrus juices, such as lemon or orange, to make great mocktails.
+Garnish with pineapple discs, lemon rinds, or sprigs of mint, so it looks as good as it tastes.

 Step 6: Serve with lots of ice.

 The sweetened tea tastes amazing even without all the garnishing.
-So in case you aren’t feeling up to it, just add some ice and honey and swig it.
+So, if you aren’t feeling up to it, add some ice and honey and swig it.
 It will be just as refreshing.

 Tea Leaf versus Tea Bags

-At “HighTea”, all the virtues of tea leaf can be fully expressed here but one is quite clear, whole tea leaves retain their natural oil, yielding a more flavored and full-bodied tea!
-However, we also offer tea bags as a convenience and another choice for our customers.
+At “HighTea”, all the virtues of tea leaves can be fully expressed, but one is quite clear: whole tea leaves retain their natural oils, yielding a more flavorful, full-bodied tea!
+However, we also offer tea bags as a convenient, additional option for our customers.

-Thus, while enjoying leaf tea or tea bags from “HighTea”, will provide you with the same great taste and healthy benefits as we source only premium teas for our customers, whether leaf tea or tea bags!
+Thus, whether you enjoy leaf tea or tea bags from “HighTea”, you will receive the same great taste and health benefits, as we source only the best seasonal teas for our customers!

 What is the Best Method for Storing Tea?